arabbitplays/Zettelkasten/🔴Fleeting/SOLID Principles.md

 - Every class should have one concern
 - Bad smells: big classes with more than 200 lines and 15 methods/fields

+### Command-Query-Separation

+- functions should ether be <mark style="background: #FFB86CA6;">commands</mark> or <mark style="background: #FFB86CA6;">queries</mark>, not both
+	- commands are actions, that have side effects (setter)
+	- queries just give information back, without side effects (getter)

 ## Open Closed Principle

+- classes should be open for extension but closed for modification

 ## Liskov Substitution Principle